 Federal and state laws that apply to school systems, educational programs, and personnel will be discussed.
 Also covered will be the legal prerogatives available to the administrator and local boards of education.
 Consideration of constitutional, statutory, and case-law foundations of education systems, and the school administrator's role, will be discussed.
-Prerequisite: AD 5010.
+Prerequisite: AD 5010 or EP 7020.